-While EAM is a software solution that serves larger organisations with more complex maintenance needs, some CMMS solutions may include more advanced features than EAM to be used by large enterprises.
+While EAM is a software solution that serves larger organizations with more complex maintenance needs, suctions may include more advanced features than EAM to be used by large enterprises.

-What are the Common Features of paperless CMMS solutions?
+What are tmon Features of paperless CMMS solutions?

-When you need to buy a CMMS solution, there will be standard features that any high-quality computerised maintenance management system should have.
+When you need to buy a CMMS solution, there will be standard fetch-quality computerized maintenance management system should have.
 Here is a list of these features.

 CMMS Work order management can be based on activity type, equipment location, or contractual service level agreements.

-Maintenance functionality is the heart of all CMMS software solutions.
-There are two types of maintenance.
+Maintenance functionality is the heart of all CMMS software solution types of maintenance.

 Prevention maintenance aims to prevent a problem before its occurrence and correct it when equipment fails.

-The Other type of maintenance is Predictive maintenance, in which data and information provided by the CMMS solution is used to predict potential problems and errors.
+The Other type of maintenance is Predictive maintenance, in which deformation provided by the CMMS solution is used to predict potential problems and errors.

-Inventory refers to equipment and the spare parts required to maintain the equipment.
+Inventory refers to equate spare parts required to maintain the equipment.